 The Cube 1500 is a small but mighty LED light.
 It will fit nice and easy into your iPhone filmmaking kitbag.
-Its small body measures 1.5 inches, meaning you could easily carry a few of them.
+Its slim body measures 1.5 inches, meaning you could easily carry a few of them.

 You can control the Lume Cube with your smartphone.
-If you want to adjust the brightness you can do this wirelessly over Bluetooth.
+If you want to adjust the brightness, you can do this wirelessly over Bluetooth.
 You can control up to five of these bad boys (or girls) with your smartphone.
 This means you can place them in all sorts of places to get the best lighting while maintaining full control.

-You can mount it to a stand with its screw mount or you can use its built-in magnet and suction cup.
+You can mount it to a stand with its screw mount, or you can use its built-in magnet and suction cup.

 Rotolight NEO On-Camera LED Light

 Granted, this is more expensive than the previous two.
 However, you get a high-quality LED light in return.
 It has a round shape and holds 120 LED lights.
 It has a lux of 1077, the equivalent of about 75 watts.
-It will give a beam angle of 50 degrees and has a reach of about 3 feet – neat for close up work.
+It will give a beam angle of 50 degrees and reach about 3 feet – neat for close up work.

 The NEO has an adjustable colour temperature, which you can change by using the rear-mounted rotary knob.
 If you want to change your colour balance to match location lights – it does that too.

-The iBlazr 2 is a compact wireless LED light, designed for Smartphones – seems fitting in this article, right?
+The iBlazr 2 is a compact wireless LED light designed for Smartphones – seems fitting in this article, right?
 It has a touch sensor control and can sync wirelessly to an app to control its many features.

 It comes with a clip mount, which you can use to attach the light to the side of your smartphone.
-Included in this deal is a diffuser, to help soften the light and give your subject a flattering look while reducing shadows.
+Included in this deal is a diffuser to help soften the light and give your subject a flattering look while reducing shadows.

 Manfrotto LumiMuse 8

-It also has plenty of mounting choices for and comes with a ball-head, which includes a cold-shoe attachment so you can mount it to any cold-shoe adaptor.
+It also has plenty of mounting choices and comes with a ball-head, which includes a cold-shoe attachment so you can mount it to any cold-shoe adaptor.

 Discover the best tripod for your mobile video production

 A tripod is great if you want to keep your phone still.
-Keep in mind, that you're filming with mobile video production, so you want to choose a tripod that can smoothly pan and tilt and one that is not too heavy to carry around.
+Keep in mind that you're filming with mobile video production, so you want to choose a tripod that can smoothly pan and tilt and one that is not too heavy to carry around.